jackfsuia/Vecparser/README.md

 I also observed that when the loop of iterations is too big, vectorization of it will cause my computer to crash due to memory shortage, therefore it ran slower than traditional loops in those extreme cases.
 It will be meaningful to see the trade off provided limited RAM, and how it'll perform when GPU come into play.

 ## Notice
 **It might work or not work, it is still a experimental project.
-For now it only support one if-block or one non if-block in the loop** (*well, the branch [multi_if](https://github.com/jackfsuia/Vecparser/tree/multi_if) might support multi-blocks , test is being done*).
+For now it only support one if-block or one non if-block in the loop** (*well, the branch [multi_if](https://github.com/jackfsuia/Vecparser/tree/multi_if) might support multi-blocks, test is still being done*).
 For example, the loop like the following, which has one if-block and one non if-block won't work:
 ```matlab
 for n1=1:N1
     for n2=1:N2